NBKRedSpy/QM_ShowTechLevel/README.md

 ![thumbnail icon](media/thumbnail.png)

-Adds a faction's tech level to the station tooltip.
+Adds a faction's tech and power level to the station tooltip.

 The tech level of a faction is an indicator of the difficulty of a mission.